multiduplikator/mikrotik_EAP/README.md

 We are on the advent of WPA3 and Android 11 now starts to enforce section 5.1:
 "The STA is configured with EAP credentials that explicitly specify a CA root certificate that matches the root certificate in the received Server Certificate message and, if the EAP credentials also include a domain name (FQDN or suffix-only), it matches the domain name (SubjectAltName dNSName if present, otherwise SubjectName CN) of the certificate [2] in the received Server Certificate message."

-In sipmpler terms, this reads:
+In somewhat simpler terms, this reads:
 "The new Domain field in the wifi config dialog must be the CN or subjectAlternateName of the server certificate."

 Hence (esp. when setting up Androind 11 wireless clients), make sure that you use the CN of the EAP_AP certificate as domain field entry - in our scenario that would be "EAP_AP" - when setting up the client.
 Alternatively, you can add an additional "subject-alt-name=DNS:eap.ap.local" when creating the EAP_AP certificate and respectively use "eap.ap.local" as domain field entry.